MSU-Denver-ACM/MSU-Denver-ACM.github.io/SIGS/Mobile/index.md

 The Big Nerd Ranch Guide is going to be publishing the 4th edition of "Android Programming."
 <https://www.bignerdranch.com/books/>

-AndroidThings no longer supported for certain System on Modules (it's dead or something).
+AndroidThings no longer supported for certain System on Modules (talked to one of the Googler about, and he said, "it's in the back burner").
 <https://android-developers.googleblog.com/2019/02/an-update-on-android-things.html>